iotaledger/backstage/.github/ISSUE_TEMPLATE/feature-request-for-backstage.md

 ---
-name: Feature request for Chronicle
+name: Feature request for Backstage
 about: Suggest an idea for this project
 title: ''
 labels: ''